Blog

 Async & Await

-Async and Await are just additional keywords, all you can do with them you can also do it without them, they are just providing some compilation magic for you.
+Async and Await are just additional keywords; everything you can do with them you can also do without them, they just provide some compilation magic for you.

-It's important because it means that async and await are not avoiding some threading complexity, they are just hidding them to you (in something called a state-machine).
+It's important because it means that async and await do not remove any threading complexity, they just hide it from you (in something called a state machine).

-Also async and await are more error-prone, the exceptions will no longer be ignored if you don't want to.
+Also, async and await are less error-prone: the exceptions will no longer be ignored, unless you want them to be.

-The async keyword is not working alone.
-If you are just using the async keywords what he does it that he introduces a lot of complexity by moving you entired method body into a generated class but it does not execute anything on a separated thread.
+The async keyword doesn't work alone.
+If you only use the async keyword, what it does is introduce a lot of complexity by moving your entire method body into a generated class, but it does not execute anything on a separate thread.

-The await keyword allows to do some work somewhere else.
-It could be any processing like doing an http request, loading a file from the disk, ...
+The await keyword allows you to do some work somewhere else.
+It could be any processing, like making an HTTP request, loading a file from the disk, ...

-You can have an async method which not contains any await (which is bad but it works), but you can't have a not async method that implements an await.
+You can have an async method that doesn't contain any await (which is bad but it works), but you can't have a non-async method that implements an await.

 You should always use the async and await keywords together.
-They have been designed to be use together.
+They have been designed to be used together.

 Await: